Last Updated: September 2, 2021

 Demand pricing, or surge pricing, is when a company increases the price of the goods and services if demand increases.

 14. Uber had 95 million active monthly users in 2018.

-Uber’s official website states that they had 91 million active users as of December 2018.
+Uber’s official website states that it had 91 million active users as of December 2018.
 However, according to Statista, 95 million people used the Uber app actively on a monthly basis.

 15. Uber had 110 million active monthly users in 2019.

 It seems that active monthly users growth remained steady in 2019.
 It would be interesting to see if the trend will continue in the new decade as well.